 At Barmah on the Murray River, the river narrows, so this part of the river is called the Barmah Choke.
 On the banks is a river red gum forest that, while it does need flooding at certain times of year, shouldn’t be flooded at other times.
 To prevent flooding, there is a minimum volume of water that irrigators above the choke need to use.

 When we reach the limit of the Barmah Choke restriction, water licence owners above the choke can’t trade to a water licence below the choke.
 However, trade in the reverse direction is still possible.

 If Menindee Lakes falls below 480 GL, it comes under NSW control.
 When this occurs, trade to and from the Murray is closed.
 For the Lower Darling to return to MDBA control, Menindee Lakes has to then exceed 640 GL.
 Under MDBA control, temporary water can be traded into and out of the valley, as long as there is no net trade out of the valley (ie you can’t trade out until someone trades in.)

-Trade out of NSW is limited to 200 GL or a volume that keeps the “risk of spill” to less than 50 %.
+Trade out of NSW to Victoria is limited to 200 GL or a volume that keeps the “risk of spill” to less than 50 %.
 The “risk of spill” is not just the risk of dams physically spilling, but also any other loss of water.